Federal agreement paves way for closer scrutiny of burgeoning AI industry

 News of the agreement was first reported by the New York Times.

-The move comes as the federal government grapples with rapid advancements in AI technologies and their broadening influence on the U.S. economy and society.
+The move comes as the federal government grapples with rapid advancements in AI technologies and their broadening influence on the U.S. economy and society, with the White House advocating for more scrutiny of Big Tech.